 paradigm, create a new folder for a contiguous period in time and for

 information within one context.
-The core life-cycle model gives most of such situations.
+The above plant life-cycle model gives most of such situations.
 Declare that temporal part (see Declaring an Object), so that you can attribute templates to that temporal part as if it were a WholeLifeIndividual (it isn't).

 can be used in case you want to put on record which Event caused the